iugmali/blog-do-iug/README.md

 # blog do iug

-A simple blog written from @iugmali.
+A simple blog written by @iugmali.